cysantex/RaizeDataEngineeringTest/README.md

         	,primary key (yearmonth, uf, product)
         );

-* Place the scripts "data-engineering-test.py" and "data-engineering-test.py" in the same folder
+* Place the scripts "data-engineering-test.py" and "data-engineering-test-SCHEDULE.ipynb" in the same folder

+### Execution

+* Execute the "data-engineering-test-SCHEDULE.ipynb" statements to schedule program "data-engineering-test.py"